rakirs2/DotChess/CSharpChess/README.md

 ## Real Todos
 I realized my approach wasn't really getting anywhere.
 Instead, I'm going to start with all of the pieces, just keep track of the pieces --> basically track changes and store the info about move possibilities within the pieces
 - instantiate pieces in a hashmap or a

+## Iteration 3
+- move logic shouldn't necessarily be at the piece level.
+Maybe just store piece tracker, let it call possible things and then go from there